Banh Chung (Vietnamese Sticky Rice Cake)

 Enclose the filling with more sticky rice.

-1. Fold the leaves over and wrap with string.
-Using alternating strips, fold the leaves over tightly.
-Seal with a piece of tape and tightly wrap the banh chung with string like a present.
+1. Using alternating strips of banana leaves, fold the leaves over tightly.
+Seal with tape, then tightly wrap with a string like a present.
 Make sure to wrap the string along the edges as well to keep it all together.
-See video.
+Watch video here.

 A fully wrapped and tied banh chung ready for cooking.